codeChutney/sb-actuator-intro/README.md

         include: "*"
 ```

+This code snippet also swaps /manage for /actuator.

-See application.yml for more details.
+See application.yml for more details on how to add Info that shows up when using the /info endpoint.

+### Other tips and tricks

+Change log levels:

 ### Links